Ooh La La (Faces album): Background and recording

-By the end of 1972, following the critical and commercial successes of Rod Stewart's solo albums, the singer had become increasingly distanced from some of his Faces bandmates, who were frustrated that by this point they had come to be perceived by the public (and even by some concert promoters) as little more than Stewart's backing band for live work.
+By the end of 1972, following the critical and commercial successes of his solo albums, singer Rod Stewart had become increasingly distanced from some of his Faces bandmates, who were frustrated that they had come to be perceived by the public (and even by some concert promoters) as little more than Stewart's backing band for live work.
 Stewart himself was reportedly distracted enough by his newfound stardom that he missed the first two weeks of recording sessions for the latest Faces album entirely.
 The rest of the band used the studio time to rehearse and record a plethora of instrumentals and backing tracks, including material that would eventually appear on Ronnie Lane and Ronnie Wood's side project Mahoney's Last Stand.

 The production of the album would continue to be hampered by Stewart's apparent lack of commitment to the project, and as a result of this situation, Ooh La La was, according to Ian McLagan, "Ronnie [Lane]'s album".
-Lane embraced the opportunity to expand his songwriting role in the band and his increased contribution set the tone of the album's quieter, more reflective second side.
+Lane embraced the opportunity to expand his songwriting role in the band, and his increased contribution set the tone of the album's quieter, more reflective second side.

 Despite the difficult circumstances of the recording sessions, producer Glyn Johns held the group together, helping to placate internal tensions; his efforts enabled the Faces to record a focused, concise album in the manner of its predecessor, A Nod Is As Good As a Wink... to a Blind Horse (the band's first two albums were, by contrast, lengthier self-produced records).
 Once the recording of Ooh La La was completed, the album's credits optimistically suggested an intention to work with Johns again in the future, with the comment: "Produced by Glyn Johns (see you in a year)".